blasks/barnacle/docs/index.rst

 peruse the :doc:`example gallery<examples>`.
-Go to the :doc:`model description page<model>` to learn more about Barnacle's implementation of a sparse tensor decomposition model, as well as more information information about tensor decomposition models in general.
-To learn more about applying Barnacle to metatranscriptomes and other omics datatest, navigate to the :doc:`omics<omics>` page.
+Go to the :doc:`model description page<model>` to learn more about Barnacle's implementation of a sparse tensor decomposition model, as well as more information about tensor decomposition models in general.
+To learn more about applying Barnacle to metatranscriptomics and other omics datatest, navigate to the :doc:`omics<omics>` page.

 This project is dependent on, and we are grateful for the work of many open